For this section, please read the "Nuclear Explained" section at the EIA website.

 On March 11, 2011, a large earthquake off the coast of Japan triggered a tsunami that struck the Fukushima Dai-ichi power plant in Okuma, Japan.
 The plant, which was safely brought off-line when the earthquake struck, then lost all auxiliary power.
 This meant that the plant lost the ability to circulate cooling water through the reactors, which caused some of the cooling water to boil off, exposing radioactive nuclear fuel to the atmosphere and causing a major leak of radiation, the largest seen since the Chernobyl accident.

 While the "nuclear renaissance" appeared to already be in rather ill health due to the aforementioned cost pressures, coupled with the expectation of low power prices for many years to come due to the new-found abundance of low-cost natural gas in the United States before Fukushima, it now appears to be all but dead.
 There are calls to revoke the licenses of many existing plants that share the same design as the Japanese plant.
-The governor of New York is demanding the retirement of the Indian Point reactors, 30 miles from New York City, when their licenses expire in 2013 and 2015.
-The Vermont State Senate has refused to renew the state license of the Vermont Yankee plant in Vernon, VT, which expires in 2012.
+The governor of New York is demanding the retirement of the Indian Point reactors, 30 miles from New York City, their licenses expired in 2013 and 2015.
+After some negotiation, one of the two reactors eventaully permanently closed in early 2020 and the other is scheduled to be closed in 2021.
+In January 2010 the Vermont State Senate has refused to renew the state license of the Vermont Yankee plant in Vernon, VT, which was expiring in 2012.
+In early 2012 the owner of then power plant won a court case to veto the state decision and continued operations.
+However, the owner decided to close the plant due to the economic reasons in 2014.
 Anti-nuclear activists are again calling for the immediate retirement of the Diablo Canyon and San Onofre plants in California, both of which were built near the San Andreas Fault, which was the cause of several large earthquakes in California.

 It remains to be seen what comes of these actions.
 The President and prominent politicians in both major parties have since reiterated their support for new and existing nuclear power.
 When looking forward, one must consider the economic factors.
 This is a classic case of trade-offs having to be made.